ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

       If you're working with Llama 2 7B or Llama 2 70 B, use the ``train_llama2.sh`` configuration
       script in the ``examples/llama`` directory of
       `<https://github.com/ROCm/Megatron-LM/tree/rocm_dev/examples/llama>`__.
-      Likewise, if you're working with Llama 3 or Llama 3.1, then use ``train_llama3.sh`` and update the configuration script accordingly.
+      Likewise, if you're working with Llama 3 or Llama 3.1, use ``train_llama3.sh`` and update the configuration script accordingly.

    .. tab-item:: DeepSeek V2